- Data from December 2016. Most recent data: Further Eurostat information, Main tables and Database. Next update of the article December 2020

 The SES is a large enterprise survey providing detailed information on the structure and distribution of earnings in the EU.
 The SES is important in compiling other structural indicators such as the gender pay gap, the low-wage trap or the unemployment trap.

-The figures below, based on the latest vintage of the SES, relate to October 2010.
-Data refers to all employees (excluding apprentices) working in enterprises with 10 employees or more and which operate in all sectors of the economy except agriculture, forestry and fishing (NACE Rev. 2 section A) and public administration and defence; compulsory social security (NACE Rev. 2 section O).
-EU and EA aggregates are compiled as the sum of all Member States except Greece (EL), for which data was not available at the time of drafting this article.
+The figures below, based on the latest vintage of the SES, relate to October 2014.
+Data on low-wage earners as well as corresponding median gross hourly earnings refer to all employees (excluding apprentices) working in enterprises with 10 employees or more and which operate in all sectors of the economy except agriculture, forestry and fishing (NACE Rev. 2 section A) and public administration and defence; compulsory social security (NACE Rev. 2 section O).
+Gross hourly earnings refer to the wages and salaries earned by full-time and part-time employees, per hour paid, in the reference month (generally October 2014) before any tax and social security contributions are deducted.
+Wages and salaries include any overtime pay, shift premiums, allowances, bonuses, commission, etc. EU and EA aggregates are compiled as the sum of all Member States except Greece (EL) and Croatia (HR) for which data were not available at the time of drafting this article.

 - 1 Main statistical findings